jr0cket/heroku-java-workshop-content/deploy-sample-apps/define-app-process.md

     heroku open

-  In the browser window, instead of your shine new application, you will instead see an application error.
+  In the browser window, instead of your new application you will instead see an application error.

 ![Browser - application error](../images/heroku-app-error.png)